William Parry-Okeden

-William Edward Parry-Okeden (13 May 1841 – 30 August 1926) was a public servant, Police Commissioner and Protector of Aborigines (1895-1903), as well as a horseman, in Queensland, Australia.
+William Edward Parry-Okeden (13 May 1841 – 30 August 1926) was a public servant, Police Commissioner and Protector of Aborigines (1895-1903), and a horseman, in Queensland, Australia.
 He stood 6 ft 2 in tall.

 Early life

 William Edward Parry-Okeden was born on 13 May 1841, the son of David Parry-Okeden (c.1810–9 August 1895), a Royal Navy officer who had served during the Battle of Navarino, and Rosalie Caroline Dutton.
 The family had descended from the Okedens of Dorset, England, and the Parrys from Wales.

 He was born at Maranumbela, his father's station, Snowy River, in the Monaro District of New South Wales.
 Education commenced at the Diocesan Grammar School.
 By the age of 14 he had already participated as a volunteer police officer in the Ballarat riots.
 Having served three years as an articled clerk to a solicitor in Melbourne, he relinquished the law and joined his father in squatting pursuits in Queensland in 1861, including managing the Burrandownan Station, the largest property in the Burnett district.
 With Richard W. Stuart, he explored the upper waters of the Dawson River, aged 22 in 1862.